nguyenthanhdat23012003/Computer-Network-Theory/Chapter4-Transmission_Of_Information_In_The_Network/1_ModeMethodAndQualityOfInformationTransmission.md

+**[Vietnamese Below]**

+# Modes, Methods, and Quality of Information Transmission

+## 1. Transmission Modes

+Transmission modes describe the direction of information flow between two devices in a network.
+There are three primary modes:

+- **Simplex Mode:** Allows information to flow in only one direction.
+A device can either send or receive information but not both.

+- **Half-Duplex Mode:** Allows bidirectional communication, but not simultaneously.
+A device can send and receive data, but only one function operates at a time.

+- **Full-Duplex Mode:** Enables simultaneous bidirectional communication.
+Devices can send and receive data at the same time.

+---

+## 2. Transmission Methods

+Transmission methods describe the number of devices involved in the communication process.
+Key methods include:

+- **Unicast:** Information is transmitted from one device to another specific device.
+This is the most basic and common model.

+- **Broadcast:** Information is transmitted from one device to all other devices in the network.
+This method is crucial for many network protocols.

+- **Multicast:** Information is transmitted from one device to a group of devices.
+This method is often used by routers and routing protocols.

+---

+## 3. Collision and Collision Domain

+- **Signal Collision:** Occurs when signals from multiple sources interfere, causing communication failure.

+- **Collision Domain:** A network area where signals can collide.
+Devices like repeaters and hubs expand the collision domain, while bridges and switches isolate collision domains.

+- **Broadcast Domain:** A network area where data frames can move freely without restriction.
+Devices within the same broadcast domain can exchange data frames.

+---

+## 4. Quality of Information Transmission

+- **Bandwidth:** The maximum rate of data transmission over a link, typically measured in bps (bits per second).

+- **Throughput:** The actual average rate of data transmission over a network link.

+- **Goodput:** The effective data transmission rate of a network link, excluding protocol overhead.

+- **Latency:** The time required to transfer a block of data from one node to another, including:

+  - **Processing Delay:** Time taken to process or encapsulate packets at nodes.

+  - **Propagation Delay:** Time taken for a single bit of information to travel across the link from source to destination.

+  - **Transmission Delay:** Time required to push all the bits of a frame onto the transmission medium.

+  - **Queueing Delay:** Time spent in queues at network nodes.

+---

+These concepts are crucial for designing and optimizing network systems, ensuring efficiency and reliability in information transmission.

+<div style="border-top: 2px solid white; margin: 20px 0;"></div>

 # Chế độ, phương thức và chất lượng truyền thông tin

 ## 1. Chế độ truyền thông tin (Transmission mode)